micahwierenga/js-objects/readme.md

 ## `this` for object references

 In JavaScript, `this` is a keyword that refers to the current object.
-When used in a method on an object, it will always refer to the current object.

 ```